 - methotrexate (Rheumatrex)

-The side effects are headache, nausea, vomiting, and diarrhea.
-Because these medications suppress the immune system, they could affect how well your body is able to fight infections.
+Because they suppress the immune system, these drugs could affect how well your body is able to fight infections.
 Some rare side effects are an inflammation of the pancreas (pancreatitis), liver problems, and a decrease in the amount of bone marrow made by the body (myelosuppression).

-Some people with CD are at risk for developing blood clots or have other blood conditions, such as anemia.
+Some people with Crohn’s are at risk for developing blood clots or other blood conditions, such as anemia.
 In the case of blood clots, your doctor may prescribe heparin, a blood thinner that prevents clots.
-If you show signs of anemia, your doctor may also prescribe iron supplements or vitamin B12 shots to treat the anemia.
+If you show signs of anemia, your doctor may prescribe iron supplements or vitamin B-12 shots.

-As with any medication regime or medical management plan, work closely with your doctor and follow the instructions as prescribed.
+As with any medication regime or medical management plan, work closely with your doctor and follow the medication instructions.